 How to Select and Store Cluster Beans

-- Preparation: Trim ends and string beans before storing to reduce moisture buildup.
+- Trim the ends and remove the stringy fibres along the sides before storing to reduce moisture buildup and maintain crispness.

 Side Effects of Cluster Beans

-To minimise the risk of these side effects, it is advisable to introduce cluster beans gradually into your diet and consume them in moderation.
-Despite these potential drawbacks, the benefits of incorporating cluster beans into a balanced diet far outweigh the risks for most people.
+To avoid these side effects, introduce cluster beans gradually into your diet and drink plenty of water.
+Eating them in moderation as part of a balanced diet is generally safe for most people.

 Conclusion